 The environmental media affected,

-Any impacts to water supplies, buildings or sewers, and
+Any impacts to water supplies, buildings or utilities, and

 Interim remedial actions planned, initiated or completed.

-The initial report should also include a summary of the actions the Responsible Party intends to take at the site to address the spill or release (e.g., a schedule for site characterization, to the extent known) and the anticipated timeframes within which it expects to take those actions.
+The initial report should also include a summary of the actions the responsible party intends to take at the site to address the spill or release (e.g., a schedule for site characterization, to the extent known) and the anticipated timeframes within which it expects to take those actions.
 After the initial report, any new impacts identified or discovered during interim remedial actions or site characterization should also be reported in writing to the Department within 15 days of their discovery.

-Within 180 days of the spill or release, the Responsible Party must perform a site characterization to determine the extent and magnitude of the contamination and submit a site characterization report to the appropriate DEP Regional Office outlining the findings.
+Within 180 days of the spill or release, the responsible party must perform a site characterization to determine the extent and magnitude of the contamination and submit a site characterization report to the appropriate DEP Regional Office outlining the findings.
 The report should also include discussion on any interim remedial actions taken.
-This report may be the last report submitted to the Department where interim remedial actions adequately address the spill or release and attains an Act 2 standard.
+This report may be the last report submitted to the Department where interim remedial actions meet all of the requirements of a background and/or Statewide health standard, except the notice and review provisions.

-If the site characterization indicates that the interim remedial actions taken did not adequately address the spill or release to attainment of an either the background or statewide health standard, the Responsible Party must develop and submit a remedial action plan to the appropriate DEP Regional Office.
+If the site characterization indicates that the interim remedial actions taken did not adequately address the spill or release to meet all of the requirements of the background and/or Statewide health standard, except the notice and review provisions the responsible party must develop and submit a remedial action plan to the appropriate DEP Regional Office.
 The plan is due within 45 days of the site characterization.

-Once the remedial action plan is implemented, the Responsible Party must submit a remedial action completion report to the appropriate DEP Regional Office.
-The Department will review the completion report to ensure that the remediation has achieved one of the three Act 2 standards.
-Unless the formal Act 2 process is followed, relief from liability will not be available to the Responsible Party, property owner or person participating in the cleanup.
-However, the option of completing the remediation by following the Act 2 process will remain available to Responsible Parties who wish to obtain relief from liability under Act 2.
+Once the remedial action plan is implemented, the responsible party must submit a remedial action completion report to the appropriate DEP Regional Office.
+The Department will review the completion report to ensure that the remediation has met all the requirements of the background and/or Statewide health standard, except the notice and review provisions.
+Unless Act 2 is complied with in all aspects, relief from liability will not be available to the responsible party, property owner or person participating in the cleanup.
+However, the option of completing all remaining Act 2 requirements remains available.

-Restoration and Revegetation of Areas Impacted by a Spill or Release Related to Oil & Gas Operations
+Restoration and Revegetation of Areas Impacted by a Spill or Release at an Oil & Gas Well Site

 Any areas impacted by a spill or release should be restored in a timely manner.
-In addition to the cleanup requirements for a spill or release in accordance with the Solid Waste Management Act, the Clean Streams Law, Act 2 and 25 Pa.Code § 91.33, well owners or operators are required to restore the well site under Section 3216 of Act 13, 58 Pa.C.S. § 3216.
+In addition to the cleanup requirements for a spill or release in accordance with the Solid Waste Management Act, the Clean Streams Law, Act 2 and 25 Pa.Code § 91.33, well owners or operators are required to restore the well site under Section 3216 of the 2012 Oil and Gas Act, 58 Pa.C.S. § 3216.
 According to subsection (a) of that provision, well owners and operators are required to restore the land surface within the area disturbed in siting, drilling, completing and producing a well.
 The Department considers an area impacted by a spill or release at the well site to have been disturbed and to require restoration.
 Under Section 3216(c), well site restoration must be undertaken within 9 months after the completion of drilling any well.
 Therefore, if a spill occurs at a well pad and any of the spilled material leaves the well pad, the off-pad area impacted by the spill must also be restored within 9 months of completion of drilling.